-Welcome to our Educational Design section!
+Welcome to our approach to Educational Design!

-Serious Gaming is a widely used means to reach educational or development goals in almost any setting.
+In particular, Serious Gaming is a widely used means to reach educational or development goals in almost any setting.
 Find a few Serious Gaming examples here.

 My situation is completely different from all situations described below.